-3. EX-PARTE COMMUNICATIONS
+4. EX-PARTE COMMUNICATIONS

 Arbitrators are subject to the provisions of the Code of Judicial Conduct and therefore may not discuss pending litigation with the parties until a final order has been entered in the case and the time for appeal has expired.
 Consequently, communications between the parties and the arbitrators after a hearing is prohibited.
-The rationale behind this rule is that the arbitration hearing should not be treated as a practice run for trial, nor should the arbitrators be allowed to coach the parties on the presentation of their case.
+The rationale behind this rule is that the arbitrators be allowed to coach the parties on the presentation of their case.

-4. ARBITRATORS MAY NOT TESTIFY
+5. ARBITRATORS MAY NOT TESTIFY